The Property Search allows you to view detailed information for properties in Miami-Dade County.

 - Senior Savings Table

 The TRIM Notice lists the various taxing authorities that collect property taxes and their respective budget hearing dates.
-While the Miami-Dade County Property Appraiser issues the notice, there are several agencies, other than country government, levying taxes against your property.
-These include the School Board, municipal governments, South Florida Water Management District, Children's Trust, Florida Inland Navigational District and the Everglades Project.
+In addition to the County, there are several other agencies that levy taxes against your property.
+These include municipal governments, the School Board, South Florida Water Management District, Children's Trust, Florida Inland Navigational District and the Everglades Project.

 Before taxing authorities can levy taxes against your property they are required to hold public budget hearings.
-The dates, times, and locations for all budget hearings are listed on the Notice.
+The dates, times, and locations for all budget hearings are listed on the Notice and you are encouraged to participate in each of the hearings.

 Appealing Your Assessment

-Following the mailing of TRIM Notices we begin an Interview Period during which property owners are encouraged to contact the Property Appraiser's Office to discuss concerns about values and/or exemptions, in one-on-one conferences with evaluators.
+Property owners are encouraged to complete an Assessment Review Form or schedule an appointment with the Property Appraiser's Office to discuss concerns about values and/or exemptions, in one-on-one conferences with evaluators.
 If the concerns are not resolved, the property owners have the option of appealing to the Value Adjustment Board.